isomerpages/cris-corp/news-and-events/news/_posts/2025-12-12-post-Year in Review 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Resources_News/Year in Review 2025/STCC_and_National_Health_Research_Institutes__NHRI__sign_MOU_to_strengthen_cross_border_partnerships_in_biobanking_and_translational_cancer_research.jpg">
 </div>
-<p>On 27 March 2025, STCC signed a Memorandum of Understanding (MoU) with
+<p>On 27 March 2025, <strong>STCC</strong> signed a Memorandum of Understanding
-the National Health Research Institutes (NHRI) in Taiwan, to strengthen cross-border partnerships in biobanking and translational cancer research.</p>
+(MoU) with the National Health Research Institutes (NHRI) in Taiwan, to strengthen cross-border partnerships in biobanking and translational cancer research.</p>
 <p>This partnership will enrich STCC’s cancer tissue specimen repository
 as a resource that will empower researchers from Singapore and Taiwan to co-access anonymised biospecimens and foster translational research collaborations